phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 `sudo ovs-ofctl dump-flows br0`  for the control plane, and `sudo ovs-ofctl dump-flows br1` for the data plane

 11. Do the ping tests again.
-In this step, ping tests will be successful.
+In this step, the ping tests will be successful.